24 April 2008

 I read on the Internet that some record companies are bringing out MP3s that are especially mixed to sound good on iPODs.
 If you know the frequency response of the device that'll be reproducing the music, you can enhance certain aspects of the music during mixing to make it sound better.
 Problem is that if you take that same MP3 and play it on your expensive Hi-Fi system, it may sound crap.
 I just thought to myself, OMG its' Dynagroove all over again!
 Introduced in 1963 by RCA Victor, it was essentially a type of pre-distortion introduced into records of the time.

 Please also read the following article: What Happened To Dynamic Range? .Music producers no longer use the entire dynamic range of CDs.
 I can confirm this.
 I was listening to a fairly current Celine Dion CD in my car while driving to work the other day.
 I had the volume set at 20.
 The disc finished and it changed to a much older Tina Turner CD.
 Suddenly the sound was much softer.
 I had to turn to volume level to 40 to get the same loudness.
 Here's the interesting bit.
 The Tina Turner CD sounded clear and punchy.
 When I left the volume at 40 and changed back to the Celine Dion disc, it just sounded LOUD.
 No dynamic range, just LOUD.
 Music producers think that louder is better, it's not.
 You own the volume control.
 You can make it as loud as you like.
-Check this video from Youtube.
-It explains the issue very well:

 Sunday 14 October 2007